strimzi/proposals/035-rebalance-types-scaling-brokers.md

 When scaling down the cluster, the user can go through the following procedure:

-1. The user creates a `KafkaRebalance` custom resource with the `spec.mode` field as `remove-broker` and the list of the target brokers to remove in the `spec.brokers` field.
+1. The user creates a `KafkaRebalance` custom resource with the `spec.mode` field as `remove-brokers` and the list of the target brokers to remove in the `spec.brokers` field.
 2. The `KafkaRebalanceAssemblyOperator` starts the interaction with Cruise Control via the `/remove_broker` endpoint for getting an optimization proposal (by using the dryrun feature).
 3. The user accepts the proposal by applying the `strimzi.io/rebalance=approve` annotation on it.
 4. The `KafkaRebalanceAssemblyOperator` starts the interaction with Cruise Control via the `/remove_broker` endpoint for running the actual rebalancing.